jomazu/academic-jomazu-blog/content/tutorials/dart_and_flutter_fundamentals/_index.md

 <br>

 ## Flutter's Reactive Framework
 [Widgets](https://flutter.dev/docs/development/ui/widgets-intro) are the foundation of Flutter apps.
 A widget is a description of part of a user interface.
+Nearly everything is a widget, written in Dart.